 - CBD Gummies for anxiety treatment

-Sublingual products get into the bloodstream extremely quick (within 2-10 minutes), and work very well.
-These are generally the fastest acting CBD product – next to vaping.
+Sublingual products get into the bloodstream quickly (within 2-10 minutes) and work very well.
+These are generally the fastest-acting high-quality tinctures – next to vaping.
 Due to the vaping crisis in 2019/2020, New Phase Blends chooses not to carry any smokable products.

 CBD Gummies for Anxiety

-Using CBD gummies for anxiety is also a popular and effective method.
-Take a recommended serving’s worth of gummies and wait for the effects to kick in.
-Most people are able to feel the soothing effects after using CBD gummies for things like panic attacks within 10 – 20 minutes.
+Using gummies for anxiety is also a popular and effective method.
+Most people can feel the soothing effects of CBD gummies for things like panic attacks within 10 – 20 minutes.